jormarma/equally/README.md

 ## Instalation and usage

-You only have to install `equally` using the regular procedure with npm:
+You only have to install `equally` using the regular procedure with `npm`:

 ```javascript
 npm install equally